adugasamuel/PorfolioProjects-/README.md

 ## Data Source

-The data for this project was obtained from [Our World in Data](https://ourworldindata.org/covid-deaths).
-It includes two main datasets:
+The data for this project was obtained from [Our World in Data](https://ourworldindata.org/covid-deaths) which was splited into two main datasets for easy analysis:
 - **CovidDeaths**: Contains data on COVID-19 global cases of infected persons and total deaths.
 - **CovidVaccinations**: Contains data on COVID-19 vaccinations.